Solstice245/scstudio/README.md

 The following operation is added to the _Import_ top bar:
 - __Supreme Commander Model (.scm)__
     - Opens a file manager from which you can select _multiple_ files at a time.
-    - Option: __Destructive__
-        - Performs destructive operations on the imported mesh data, such as dissolving faces and joining triangles.
-It is enabled by default, but disabling it may be desirable in rare cases where it causes artifacts.
     - Option: __Generate Materials__
-        - If the file is being imported from the same directory as the blueprint and texture files, Blender will have material nodes set up to use them automatically.
+        - If the file is being imported from the same directory as the blueprint and texture files, Blender will try to have material nodes set up to use those textures automatically.
     - For each file, an armature object and child mesh object are placed into the scene using data from the file.

 The following operation is added to the _Export_ top bar: